JupiterOne-Archives/docs-old/docs/jupiterone-query-language.md

 The above query would return entities of the `Host` class with any of the following examples of `tag.AccountName`: `xyz_demo`, `demo_xyz`, `abc_demo_xyz`.

-*Keep in mind that these string evaluations are case-sensitive.
+*Note: These string evaluations are case-sensitive.
 So 'Demo' and 'demo' will yield distinct sets of results.*

 ## Date Comparisons